Frequently Asked Questions

-We advertise our CRI as 90, but the reality is that it's a bit higher (about 91).
+We advertise our CRI as 90 Ra, but the reality is that it's a bit higher (just shy of 94).
 We figure that since our professional customers have the instrumentation to our verify claims, it's better to underpromise and overdeliver.

 Are your Bias Lights D65 compliant?

 Our bias lights are very accurate - more accurate in fact than fluorescent bias lighting solutions -- with a high CRI and a correlated colour temperature of 6500K.